 For more information on the types of faucet finishes and the advantages and drawbacks of each, see Faucet Basics, Part 5: Faucet Finishes.

-BWE's oil-rubbed bronze differs from most ORBs.
+Yutong's oil-rubbed bronze differs from most ORBs.
 It has copper highlights.
 Highlights are more typical of antique bronze finishes.
 They are intended to simulate wear on the finish over time which has exposed the copper beneath the finish.
 ORB finishes usually do not have highlights.

+They differ from the usual run of Chinese faucet designs that are largely unexciting, too often copies of Western styles, and rarely cutting edge.
 The goal of most Chinese faucet manufacturers is to sell as many faucets as possible, which means keeping designs well within established style boundaries to appeal to as many potential buyers as possible.

 To learn more about faucet styles, see Faucet Basics, Part 4: Style and Configuration.